And they raised a cheer for death.

-Rick Perry has overseen a record 234 executions, that fig leaf was swept away.
+But when the audience at a recent GOP presidential debate cheered the observation that Texas Gov. Rick Perry has overseen a record 234 executions, that fig leaf was swept away.
 You knew this was not about some profound question for philosophers and august men.
 No, this was downturned thumbs in a Roman arena, vengeance putting on airs of justice, the need to see someone die.

 People dress that need up in rags of righteousness and ethicality, but occasionally the disguise slips and it shows itself for what it is: the atavistic impulse of those for whom justice is synonymous with blood.
 If people really meant the arguments of high morality, you'd expect them to regard the death penalty with reverent sobriety.
 You would not expect them to cheer.

 But that need to see death — the inability to imagine how justice can be had without it — is compelling.
 Indeed, there can be little doubt that is what is driving Troy Davis toward execution.
 He'll die on Wednesday, barring clemency from the state of Georgia.

 No conclusive forensic evidence ties him to the crime of which he was convicted, the 1989 killing of Savannah police officer Mark MacPhail.
 Of the nine witnesses who said they saw Mr. Davis shoot Officer MacPhail, seven have since recanted, some saying police coerced them into lying.
 Of the two who have not recanted, one is a man identified by some witnesses as the real killer.

 Yet on that dubious basis, Mr. Davis is scheduled to die.